Uploaded: 4/18/2008

 While the two cases are clearly different, they illustrate a common problem in medicine today: the lack of adequate pain control for children, especially children with complex medical issues who are unable to verbalize their discomfort due to physical, cognitive, or behavioral impairments.
 Both cases described above are cases of pancreatitis, and almost all recommendations for treating this condition include using narcotics for pain relief when pain is present.
 The educated, verbal, and healthy adult received the appropriate treatment of strong narcotic pain medication, while the child received nothing but Tylenol.

 The fact that this child was denied appropriate pain relief despite repeated requests on the part of the family is truly a tragedy.
 Why was pain medicine denied?
 The doctors did not believe her pain was severe based on her behavior and lab values, even though she clearly exhibited signs of pain, including screaming, an elevated heart rate, very high blood pressure readings, and a complete inability to sleep.
 Her doctors thought she was screaming in part because she was neurologically impaired and had no way to communicate, and not because she was in pain.
-In addition, they were concerned that side effects from pain medication might worsen her respiratory state or further aggravate her underlying gastrointestinal problems, and used this as another reason to deny pain medication.
+In addition, they were concerned that side effects from pain medication might worsen her respiratory state or further aggravate her underlying gastrointestinal problems, which is a legitimate concern, but one that can be addressed by experts in pain management.

-Why do doctors not recognize pain in children who are non-verbal, complex, or cognitively impaired?
+Why do doctors so frequently fail to recognize pain in children who are non-verbal, complex, or cognitively impaired?
 Here are just a few of the reasons:

 Unfortunately, studies have shown that about 22% of children with cerebral palsy and similar conditions experience pain fairly often or every day, and the more physically impaired the child, the more pain was reported.2 In one study, none of the children who experienced pain, including 67% of children with moderate to severe pain episodes, received any treatment for pain.